More about Francis I Receives the Last Breaths of Leonardo da Vinci

 Here is what Wikipedia says about The Death of Leonardo da Vinci

-The Death of Leonardo da Vinci or Francis I Receives the Last Breaths of Leonardo da Vinci is an 1818 oil painting by the French artist Jean-Auguste-Dominique Ingres, showing the Italian artist and inventor Leonardo da Vinci dying, with Francis I of France holding his head.
-It was commissioned by Pierre Louis Jean Casimir de Blacas, the French ambassador in Rome, and is now in the Petit Palais in Paris.
+The Death of Leonardo da Vinci or Francis I Receives the Last Breaths of Leonardo da Vinci is an 1818 oil painting by the French artist Jean-Auguste-Dominique Ingres, which shows the Italian artist and inventor Leonardo da Vinci on his deathbed on May 2, 1519 with Francis I of France holding his head.
+It was commissioned by Pierre Louis Jean Casimir de Blacas, the French ambassador in Rome, and is now currently housed in the Petit Palais in Paris.
+Another version of the painting created c.
+1851 is held by the Smith College Museum of Art.

 Check out the full Wikipedia article about The Death of Leonardo da Vinci